Mercy-Kangangi/SyriaTel-Customer-Churn-Project-/README.md

 4. Train-Test split was performed with stratification to preserve class distribution.

 # Modeling
+* Machine learning was used because of complex, multi-feature relationships and the need for prediction

+* A Logistic Regression and a Decision Tree model were built and compared

-- Logistic Regression was used
+- Logistic Regression was first used due to its simplicity and interpretability.
-- Decision Tree classifier model was used
+- Decision Tree model was used then introduced to capture non-linear relationships in customer behavior

-### Final Model — Decision Tree Classifier
+### Final Model — Decision Tree Model

+-The models were compared iteratively, and the Decision Tree was selected as the final model due to its stronger recall performance on churn customers.

 - Chosen as the final model because it achieved stronger "**recall**" on detecting churn customers and appaears to be more reliable compared to the previous model.

----

 # Evaluation